 During the 2010s, elite wings took over facilitating duties from point guards on some teams.
-However, there are still plenty of high-volume scoring point guards in the NBA.
+However, there are still plenty of NBA teams run by high-volume scoring guards.
 With the increasing emphasis on the deep three, many of the league’s best scorers are point guards.

 While the traditional focus on passing and defense took a back seat to scoring in many cases, the 2010s still produced several future Hall of Fame point guards.
 This piece ranks the ten greatest point guards of the decade along with several honorable mentions.

 Accomplishments, such as accolades, championships, and statistics, are the primary justification for the upcoming rankings.
-Raw talent also plays a factor in close decisions between players, but the list does favor players with more experience.
+Raw talent also plays a factor in close decisions between players, but the list favors players with more experience.

 The statistics and accolades used in this article come from the 2010-11 season and end with the numbers players accumulated by the morning of Dec.
 21, 2019.
 The back part of the 2009-10 season does not count.

 For an article covering the top ten centers of the decade, click here.
 Articles covering the other positions are available, so make sure to check them out.
-Now, it’s time to dig into the best point guards from the past decade of NBA basketball.
+Now, it’s time to dig into the best NBA point guards from the past decade.

 *Numbers accurate as of Dec.
 21